EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-cache.md

 ~~~
 NAME                     DATE CREATED           SIZE             TYPE
-hello-world_latest.sif   2020-04-03 13:20:44    62.65 MB         shub
+sha256.cef378b9a9274c2   2020-06-20 13:20:44    90.43 MiB        library

-There are 1 container file(s) using 62.65 MB and 0 oci blob file(s) using 0.00 kB of space
+There are 1 container file(s) using 90.43 MiB and 0 oci blob file(s) using 0.00 KiB of space
-Total space used: 62.65 MB
+Total space used: 90.43 MiB
 ~~~
 {: .output}

 This provides us with some more useful information about the actual container images stored in the cache.
-In the `TYPE` column we can see that our container image type is `shub` because it's a `SIF` container image that has been pulled from Singularity Hub.
+In the `TYPE` column we can see that our container image type is `library` because it's a `SIF` container image that has been pulled from the Cloud Library.

 > ## Cleaning the Singularity image cache
 > We can remove container images from the cache using the `singularity cache clean` command.
 Running the command without any options will display a warning and ask you to confirm that you want to remove everything from your cache.